RaphaelMako/MMCEduApp/README.md

 - the learners that are on the campaign
 - the campaign description
 - what step of the progress it's at

+# General
+So moving on to the general set up, we want this to be useable by all people and allow for updates throughout multiple different people's computers.
+Another possible thing that could be added is a log of different updates (however that may prove to be slightly unecessary, and we will only do it if it seems mandatory).
+Visually it doesn't need to be stunning from the get go, the main goal right now is just going to be getting it up and running.
+We can start with a purely text file.
+Moreover, this is just to facilitate everyone's understanding of what's going on regarding the education campaign and it is to make sure we don't let anyone slip through the cracks.